Jwink3101/PyFiSync/readme.md

 Examples:

 * Exclude **all** git directories: `.git/`
-* Exclude a specific folder: `/path/to/folder/` (where `/` is the start of the syn directory
+* Exclude a specific folder: `/path/to/folder/` (where `/` is the start of the sync directory
 * Exclude all files that start with `file`: `file*`
-* Exclude all filew that start with `file` in a specific directory: `/path/to/file*`
+* Exclude all files that start with `file` in a specific directory: `/path/to/file*`

 ### Symlinks

 First note that **all directory links are followed** regardless of setting.
-To excludes one, use exclusions.
+Use exclusions to avoid syncing a linked directory.

-If `copy_symlinks_as_links=False` symlinked files sync their referent (and rsync uses `-L`) If `True` (default), symlinks copy the link itself (a la git)
+If `copy_symlinks_as_links=False` symlinked files sync their referent (and rsync uses `-L`) If `True` (default), symlinks copy the link itself (a la how git works)

-Also note that `copy_symlinks_as_links` aliases to `not symlinks` for backwards compatibility

 WARNINGS:

 1. if `copy_symlinks_as_links = False` and there are symlinked files to another IN sync root, there will be issues with the file tracking.
 Do not do this!
-2. As also noted in Python's documentation, there is no safeguard against recursively symlinked directories.
+2. As also noted in Python's documentation, there is no **safeguard against recursively symlinked directories**.
 3. rsync may throw warnings for broken links

 ### Ignore git-tracked files

 When selected, PyFiSync will exclude any file that is tracked by git and exclude `.git/` directories.
-This is preferable to syncing the `.git/` folder and everything since that can get corruped pretty easily.
+This is preferable to syncing the `.git/` folder and everything since that can get corrupted pretty easily.
 Then, to keep a directory in line, you can use git to sync specific files and PyFiSync for everything else.

 Please note that if your typical use case involves larger files and requires better syncing, [`git-annex`][ga] or [`git-lfs`][gl] may be more appropriate